svenauhagen/paypal-plus-plugin/readme.txt

 = Is payment by installments possible with PayPal Plus? =

 Payment by installments is a separate product from PayPal Plus, and therefore requires a separate integration.
 Moreover, each vendor needs to be activated by PayPal individually.
 If both integrations, payment by installments and PayPal Plus, are used, payment by installments appears as another payment option under PayPal Plus.
 But payment by installments can also run as a single integration.
 In fact, payment by installments is theoretically possible, but there is no functional module for WooCommerce at the moment.

+= Is it possible to offer payment via credit card or via direct debit only? =

+No. The only payment option you can add or remove individually is purchase on account.

+= Do vendors have the same guarantees for all payment options as with the classic PayPal? =

+Yes, all PP+ payment options do have the vendor protection.

+= Does a vendor get his money directly no matter the used payment option? =

+Vendors usually get the money directly after the transaction, no matter which of the four PP+ payment options has been used.

+= Does PayPal Plus work for international transactions, too? =

+At the moment, PayPal Plus can only be used by vendors in Germany.
+But their buyers can buy and pay worldwide.

 == Screenshots ==